These traditional and modern recipes highlight this classic South African dish.

 We often feel obligated to follow old family traditions when it comes to prepping pickled fish and some of us might be following recipes that have become slightly dull.
 Allow Food24 to inspire you to try something a little bit different with pickled fish.
-These 3 recipes feature the traditional pickled fish done 3 ways.

 WATCH: Step by step how to make pickled fish – Here is a simple recipe to get you started.

 Pickled fish and cauliflower pâté – How about enjoying the traditional pickled fish in a less conventional way, by prepping a smooth pickled fish pâté that’s filled with lemon zest and a hint of sour cream.
 Serve with good quality warm bread.